Michael Shapiro, CA

-Michael spent nearly two years interviewing the world’s leading travel writers where they live (Frances Mayes in Tuscany, Bill Bryson in New England), telling their stories in his book, a set of 18 compact biographies called A Sense of Place.
-Shapiro’s cover story for National Geographic Traveler, about Jan Morris and her corner of Wales, won the Bedford Pace grand award.
-He’s written about cycling in Mongolia for the Washington Post, profiled Jane Goodall for O the Oprah magazine, and interviewed Studs Terkel for The Sun.
+Michael spent nearly two years interviewing the world’s leading travel writers where they live (Frances Mayes in Tuscany, Bill Bryson in New England), telling their stories in his book, a set of eighteen compact biographies called A Sense of Place.
+Michael’s cover story for National Geographic Traveler, about Jan Morris and her corner of Wales, won the Bedford Pace grand award.
+He’s written about cycling in Mongolia for the Washington Post, profiled Jane Goodall for O, The Oprah Magazine, and interviewed Studs Terkel for The Sun.
 He also writes a weekly column on gambling for the San Francisco Chronicle and volunteers as a river-rafting guide for a nonprofit group that provides whitewater adventures to disabled people.

 As a Story Terrace writer, Michael interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 Back in the Game